 International dues for students will be one-third (1/3) of the international dues.
 Chapter student dues will be set by the individual chapters.
+Student eligibility requirements are defined in Article IV, Section 2 (a) of the Bylaws.

 International Retirement Dues and Fees